-The Windows Logic Controller (WinLC) is the programmable logic controller (PLC) for the Windows Automation Center (WinAC Basis) package.
-It is fully code-compatible with the SIMATIC product family.
-You can use many of the SIMATIC products, such as WinCC, with WinLC.
+The Windows Logic Controller with Real-Time Extensions (WinLC RTX) provides the functionality of a programmable logic controller (PLC) in a real-time, PC-based environment.
+WinLC RTX uses the Venturcom Real-Time Extensions (RTX) to Windows and is fully code-compatible with the SIMATIC product family.
+You can use many of the SIMATIC products, such as WinCC, with WinLC RTX.

-WinLC uses a PROFIBUS-DP network to control the distributed I/O, such as an ET 200M device.
-WinLC uses S7 communications (such as PROFIBUS, Industrial Ethernet, or MPI) for connecting to STEP 7 or other programming software on another computer.
+WinLC RTX uses a PROFIBUS-DP network to control the distributed I/O, such as an ET 200M device.
+WinLC RTX uses S7 communications (such as PROFIBUS, Industrial Ethernet, or MPI) for connecting to STEP 7 or other programming software on another computer.